danluke2/software_defined_customization/experiment_scripts/README.md

 ## NCO/DCA overhead experiment:

+Purpose: This experiment tests the overhead of distributing customizations unique to each host and the associated cost of managing the customization database.

 NOTE: This first trial of 250 hosts takes about 8 min to complete, mostly due to making a module to match each emulated host.
 The complete test will take much longer, depending on the number of trials selected and build argument provided.

 1) (SERVER) `cd ~/software_defined_customization/experiment_scripts`